 The fair value of each employee and non-employee stock option grant is estimated on the date of grant using the Black-Scholes option-pricing model.
 Legacy Spectral's stock became publicly traded on July 22, 2021 on the AIM Market of the London Stock Exchange, and lacks company-specific historical and implied volatility information.
 On September 11, 2023 the Company completed the Business Combination and was listed on NASDAQ under the symbol MDAI.
 Legacy Spectral estimated its expected stock volatility based on the historical volatility of a publicly traded set of peer companies.
 Spectral AI continues to estimate its expected stock volatility based on the historical volatility of a publicly traded set of peer companies.
-Due to the lack of historical exercise history, the expected term of the Legacy Spectral's and Spectral AI's stock options for employees has been determined utilizing the simplified method by taking an average of the vesting periods and the original contractual terms for each award.
+Due to the lack of historical exercise history, the expected term of Legacy Spectral's and Spectral AI's stock options for employees has been determined utilizing the simplified method by taking an average of the vesting periods and the original contractual terms for each award.
 The expected term of stock options granted to non-employees is equal to the contractual term of the option award.
 The risk-free interest rate is determined by reference to the US Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield is zero based on the fact that Legacy Spectral and Spectral AI have never paid cash dividends and Spectral AI does not expect to pay any cash dividends in the foreseeable future.

 The Company's stock options generally vest ratably annually over 3 years and have a contractual term of 10 years.
-There were no options granted in the three months ended March 31, 2024 and 2023.
+In applying the Black Scholes option pricing model, the Company used the following assumptions for stock options granted during the nine months ended September 30, 2024 and 2023: